martinhbramwell/GData_OpenERP_Data_Pump/README.md

     /opt/GData_OpenERP_Data_Pump$ ./gDataTools.py "0AiVG6SoU001RdFdyc1NxOHN4eWZ6Q0lLMHVyWUpkaHc"

 Minimal Module Example
 ----------------------

+There is a [minimal example](https://github.com/martinhbramwell/GData_OpenERP_Data_Pump/blob/master/models/MinimalModuleExample.py) with a single method, in GitHub, which the [OpenErpGDataController](https://docs.google.com/spreadsheet/ccc?key=0AiVG6SoU001RdFdyc1NxOHN4eWZ6Q0lLMHVyWUpkaHc) example uses.

 The design of the pump allows you to add easily, one or more of your own *Model Class* handlers.
-You have to make sure of three things:

-1. there is a row in the *tasks* sheet that has the name of your class in column A.
-2. the names in the *Action Step* columns in that row match the names of methods of your class
-3. there is a 2 row parameter block in the parms with keys above and values below that are understood by your class methods.

-There is a [minimal example](https://github.com/martinhbramwell/GData_OpenERP_Data_Pump/blob/master/models/MinimalModuleExample.py) in GitHub, referred to in the [OpenErpGDataController](https://docs.google.com/spreadsheet/ccc?key=0AiVG6SoU001RdFdyc1NxOHN4eWZ6Q0lLMHVyWUpkaHc) example.
-Everything that can be handled in the parent class **is** handled there.
+They will inherit from `./models/OErpModel.py` Everything that can be handled in the parent class of the handlers **is** handled there.
 Apart from the few print statements, there are no unnecessary lines.
+A few things have to be done in the child classes so a small amount of code duplication results.

+The best way to make a new one is to adapt the *Minimal Module Example* to your needs.

+In the spreadsheets, it's easiest and safest to copy the MinimalModuleExample rows and edit them.
+Pay attention to which cells have formulas.
+You don't want to alter them.
+You have to make sure of four things:

+1. there is a row in the *tasks* sheet that has the name of your class in column A
+1. the names in the *Action Step* columns in that row match the names of methods of your class
+1. there is a 2-row parameter block in the parms with keys above and values below that are understood by your class methods
+1. the *Parameter Block* cell correctly identifies the 2-row range

 The customization steps are:

 - Search for "MinimalModuleExample", and replace all with your module name.
 - If you will be referring to a single OpenERP model, name it in the line beginning: `OPENERP_MODULE_NAME = `
-- Every new method you create (dimilar to `def chkTask(self, parms):`) must have an entry in the dictionary `self.methods` that is initialized in the `__init__(self)` method and used in the line `self.methods[aMethod](self.parameters)`
+- Every new method you create (similar to `def chkTask(self, parms):`) must have an entry in the dictionary `self.methods` that is initialized in the `__init__(self)` method and used in the line `self.methods[aMethod](self.parameters)`